mdnurahmed/hackerrank-sql-problems/Select By ID/README.md

 # [Select All](https://www.hackerrank.com/challenges/select-all-sql/problem)

 ## Problem Description
-Query all columns (attributes) for every row in the CITY table.
+Query all columns for a city in CITY with the ID 1661.

 The CITY table is described as follows:

 | Field                     | Type                       |
 | --------------------------| ---------------------------|